-Ex-pats united in grief over Libya's flood tragedy
+Expats united in grief over Libya's flood tragedy

 "Our community has been here since the 80s we have been through everything, including the revolution, but these are the most hardest hitting times ever."

-The ex-pats are fundraising and sending aid from a depot in Manchester.
+The expats are fundraising and sending aid from a depot in Manchester.

 Saad Amer, from the charity Wafa Relief, said: "I know of one our community who lost 75 members of his family.